 - Try a data factory reset a couple of times after upgrading your phone’s software.
 Follow the Step# 10-14 from below.

 - The Lithium-ion battery used on your device requires a proper synchronization with the new software, it ‘s normal that you face issues like fast battery drain and battery heat up after upgrading.
 You must have seen the same battery problems for a week when you bought the new device.
-Usually the sync requires 3-4 charge and discharge cycles to complete.
-I would recommend you to avoid plugging charger into your device frequently.
+Usually, the sync requires 3-4 charge and discharge cycles to complete.
+I would recommend you to avoid plugging the charger into your device frequently.
 Charge the device after turning it off, let it charge fully.
-Then use the device until the battery discharges completely out of use and then turn off phone and charge it.
-Repeating this for a week will certainly improve the battery performance.
+Then use the device until the battery discharges completely out of use and then turn off the phone and charge it.
+Repeating this for a week will certainly improve battery performance.